 Northern Canal Sturgeon

-However, just a few weeks back and totally out of the blue, an angling customer sent me a photograph of a sturgeon that he had been sent.
-It turns out that it was a specimen of the sterlet species Acipenser ruthenus which is a member of the sturgeon family.
-The specimen was caught on rod and line in a Canal & River Trust owned canal in Yorkshire just a few weeks ago.
-As sterlets are a non-native species, the law is quite clear in that the fish must not be returned to the waterway.
-Now I am beginning to think that I need to seek clarification as a matter of some urgency as to whether legally the sterlet is a royal fish or whether like other canal fish it is the property of the Trust.
+However, very occasionally an angling customer sends us a photograph of a sturgeon that they have caught.
+They usually turn out to be specimens of the sterlet species Acipenser ruthenus which is a non-native member of the sturgeon family.
+As sterlets are a non-native species, the law is quite clear in that these fish must not be returned to the waterway.
+Now I am beginning to think that I need to seek clarification as to whether legally the sterlet, being a member of the sturgeon family is a royal fish or whether like other canal fish it is the property of the Trust.
 In the event that one is ever caught again, will I have to ensure it is offered to her majesty?
-It’s a topic high on the agenda for the next meeting I have with the Trusts’ legal team.

 Prince Philip and the Fishmongers’ Company

 The Fishmongers’ Company is one of the twenty great livery companies with a wonderful headquarters building on the banks of the Thames, a stone’s throw from London Bridge.
 If the opportunity ever arises for a visit, snap it up.
-The Duke of Edinburgh was the prime warden of the Fishmongers Company for a while back in the 1960s.
+The Duke of Edinburgh, who sadly passed away in 2021 at the ripe old age of 99, was the prime warden of the Fishmongers Company for a while back in the 1960s.
 Although I have no inside information as to the royal shopping list, it would not surprise me one bit if fish was a significant part of the royal diet.
 It’s well known that many fish species contain plenty of essential omega 3 and omega 6 fatty acids that keep cell membranes sufficiently fluid whilst also lowering blood cholesterol levels.
 However, at least one royal in times gone by rather overdid the fish component of his diet.